WPela/SmartH2O-Irrigation-Station/README.md

 # AIS_Arduino
 Repository for Automated Irrigation System (AIS)

-Repository contains code, schematics, plans and all versions of Automated Irrigation System (AIS).
-It is based on Arduino compatible boards, with soil moisture sensor, RTC and water pump controlled by relay.
+Repository contains code, schematics, plans and all versions of AIS.
+It is based on Arduino compatible board, with soil moisture sensor, RTC and water pump controlled by relay.

 Link to repository: https://github.com/WPela/AIS_Arduino/tree/master/Code